computersarecool/willynolan.com/_posts/research/2017-04-05-pyramid-blending.md

 types of compression.'

   -
-    - p: 'In this application the image pyramid is used to create a blended image.
+    - p: 'In this application an image pyramid is used to create a blended image.
 The smaller and more blurry images in the pyramid serve as a low-pass filtered version of the image.
-A stack of these forms a Gaussian pyramid.'
+A stack of these images form what is known as a "Gaussian pyramid".'

     - figure:
         type: figure